Last updated on December 28, 2025

 Security

-- Use IAM policies to secure who can access resources that you shared or received from another account.
+- IAM-Based Access: Use IAM policies to manage who can access resources you share or receive.

 AWS Resource Access Manager Pricing